nagylzs/pigflux/README.md

 * **databases** - a list of database configuration names.
 The test will be run on the given databases. ( You can run the same test on multiple PostgreSQL databases)

-* **influxes** - a list of influxdb configuration names.
+* **influxes** - a list of influxdb (v1 or v2) configuration names.
 Test results will be sent to the given influxdb databases.

 * **measurement** - destination measurement name for the test
 * **tags** - an object (key-value pairs) that will be used for tagging the measurement.
 Please note that InfluxDb